 P.S.- What you CAN miss is Glass Beach.
 It’s located behind smelly industrial buildings and is super small.
 It has sharp rocks and crashing waves which make it unsafe to swim.
 And the glass is so small, it really just looks like colored sand.
 Not worth the trip.

-Do you have any questions about visiting Kauai or what to do when you get there?
+Do you have any questions about visiting Kauai with a teenager or what to do when you get there?
 Leave a comment below!

 You Might Also Be Interested In:

 - What You Need To Know Before Flying With Kids